 While you’re at it, don’t forget to pen down some of these conversations to look back at years from now.
 Some answers will make you laugh heartily, some will tug on your heartstrings, some will make you cry, some will amuse you and some will bewilder you.
 And there will be those conversations that really hit you hard and make you relook your values, beliefs or maybe your entire approach to parenting.

-Good luck and have fun chatting using these conversation topics with kids!
+Good luck and have fun chatting using these parent child communication activities and tips!